 Content security and egress controls only apply to custom UI apps and the method.
 Learn more about runtime egress permissions.

 When using the Forge platform, you need to disclose the domains outside of Atlassian cloud that your app will be sending data to and receiving data from.
 This includes actions being performed on the frontend of your custom UI app, for example, sending analytics payloads, or loading images from a third-party website.

 To disclose the domains, you need to include new entries in the section of the file of your app.

 For example, to include images from a third-party website such as , use the following configuration:

 By default, Atlassian blocks any policies that are considered unsafe for your custom UI app.
 To include items, such as , you need to declare these items in the file of your app.
 You can do this by including new entries in the section of the file.

-For example, to allow inline CSS in our app, use the following configuration:
+For example, to allow inline CSS in your app, use the following configuration:

 permissions: content: styles: - 'unsafe-inline'

 You must define the new entries in the file before you deploy the app.
-See Permissions to know how to define these new entries in both and sections.
+See Permissions to learn how to define these new entries in both the and sections.